 Examine your life for stress, and look for ways to minimize it.

 An inventory could prove beneficial to make sense of this last point.
 As you explore your life (you could start by thinking about this past year) take stock over the events that occurred and how you think you handled these; who was there to support you?
-And
+And are there still remnants of these events causing present worry?

 Looking at this very recent past can provide you with a lens into how to proactively reduce stress in your life.
 Even though there are plenty of stressful events that you can’t control directly, it is often possible to alleviate some of the anxiety that goes along with these type of events by tackling specific habits and attitudes that usually add unneeded stressors.